amitramon/plainMail2HTML/README.md

 `html-sendmail` script.

-Assuming you installed plainMail2HTML in the directory `~/plainMail2HTML`, modify the `sendmail` setting in Mutt's configuration file (usually `~/.muttrc`) to read:
+Assuming you installed plainMail2HTML in the directory `~/plainMail2HTML`, you'll need to modify the `sendmail` setting in Mutt's configuration file (usually `~/.muttrc`) to read:

     set sendmail = ~/plainMail2HTML/bin/html-sendmail

 #### Some Mutt Tricks

-You can define a shortcut key for dynamically switching between sending 'standard' text mail and HTML mail.
+You can setup Mutt to enable switching between sending 'standard' text mail and HTML mail dynamically using a shortcut key.

-To do that, copy the two Mutt scripts `sendmail-html.rc` and `sendmail-plain.rc` in the `doc/examples` directory to your `~/.mutt` directory.
+To do that, copy the two Mutt scripts `sendmail-html.rc` and `sendmail-plain.rc` from the `doc/examples` directory to your `~/.mutt` directory.
 Then, in your `muttrc` file, replace the line

     set sendmail = ~/plainMail2HTML/bin/html-sendmail